Body Composition Analysis

 Eating Disorders and Illnesses

 Body composition assessments are important tools in evaluating and managing eating disorders, which can impact lean tissue.
-Physicians use DEXA scans to help evaluate disease severity, monitor changes in both lean and fat compartments, and measure the effectiveness of nutritional interventions.
-Tracking bone density is also important as women with eating disorders have an increased risk for osteopenia and osteoporotic fractures later in life.
+Physicians use DEXA scans for body composition to help evaluate disease severity, monitor changes in both lean and fat compartments, and measure the effectiveness of nutritional interventions.

 Physicians also use body composition scans in the treatment of wasting syndrome, which is defined as weight less than 90 percent of ideal body weight.
 Scans can assess the extent of gender-specific muscle wasting and fat loss to monitor the effects of pharmacological and nutritional programs implemented to prevent or treat wasting syndrome.